Good Morning, Beautiful City. Good Morning, Paramilitary.

 But the reality is that we do, we do have to.
 We have to come together, protect each other, and do everything to resist, as hard as we can for as long as it takes.
 I don’t know how long the winter lasts, but I do know that we’re stuck in it now, and there’s no turning back.
 No one is here to protect us.
 No one is coming to save us.
 We have to do that work for ourselves.

 The fear, the paranoia, the stress all come from exactly the way things are right now.
 The tension comes from the uncertainty of the future.
 For the majority of this year so far, it has felt like we as a country are walking on a hair’s-width tightrope.
 I need people to understand that.
 One misstep, and we are doomed.
 I feel like I’m losing my mind, knowing deep in my core that we are standing in a minefield with civil war buried right next to us, while also knowing that I would most likely be ridiculed or dismissed if I even raised such a possibility.
 Would you prefer I call it simply a “civil conflict”?
-Or a “spat between the federal government and whoever else”?
+A “spat over federal power”?
+An “insurrection (of self defense)”?
 We act as if we are somehow magically immune to civil war.
 But people have already died.
 Troops are on standby to deploy.
 Recently, there has been talk that may indicate an inching away from the mine, purely as a result of the bad publicity these deaths have generated for the administration.
 But you will never catch me taking things at face value (despite all the talk of a “drawdown”, it has felt as if enforcement has only gotten more aggressive).
 How can you not expect someone living in an environment of fear to be an alarmist?
 The minefield stretches for miles — no concerted effort will get us out of it quickly (save, perhaps, blowing up).

-With privilege comes responsibility, and that’s why I have to do all I can to show up for my neighbors in this moment.
-I’ve been trying to figure out the ways I can contribute, whether marching or delivering groceries or food shelf volunteering or raising money.
-Of these, the one most relevant to you, my reader, is that I started an Etsy shop to sell my art, with all proceeds going straight to immigration rights/immigrant support organizations, mutual aid funds, Gofundmes to keep local businesses alive, etc. I will admit that it’s been set up hastily — I hope to design and list more items (particularly stickers!) to fill the shop with time.
+I’m one of the privileged in the sense that I could, in theory, try to ignore all of this and continue living my life as if nothing is happening.
+But it’s exactly because I have this choice that I, like so many others, have a responsibility to choose otherwise.
+I’ve been trying to figure out the ways I can contribute, whether delivering groceries or food shelf volunteering or marching or raising money.
+This last one is perhaps the most relevant to you, my reader — I’ve started an Etsy shop to sell my art, with all proceeds going straight to immigration rights/immigrant support organizations, mutual aid funds, Gofundmes to keep local businesses alive, etc. I will admit that it’s been set up hastily — I hope to design and list more items (particularly stickers!) to fill the shop with time.
 I can’t tell how frivolous an idea this all is, but I do know that I want to help in any way I can.
 It’s in my nature to worry about perceptions, to sit here and wonder, “Are people going to think I’m making it about me?
 Taking advantage of a crisis to self-promote?”
 But my neighbors’ concerns are so much more pressing.
 If I have the means and the determination to do this, and am able to support them in some small way through it, and yet turn that opportunity down because of my own invented fears of others’ opinions, what does that make me?
 Someone who didn’t do everything I could.

+There’s a lot to be said about the broader conditions that underlie this moment, or where we may be headed as a result, but I want to leave you with a different message than any political rambling.
 Something to know about my city is that we never stopped organizing.
 We learned how to do it and then didn’t stop.
 This is why tens of thousands of us have been taking to the streets day after day, lips freezing and toes numbing.
 This is why we have networks of grocery delivery, mutual aid, street medic training, neighborhood monitoring, and rights workshops.
 These are all things that you will need when you are next.
 Because if you are an American living in a major city, especially a “blue” one?
 There is a chance that the second they leave here, they come for you — cut their losses and move to do the same thing somewhere else.
 I recommend you pay attention to what’s happening, for your own sake.
-Your duty right now is to care, because our struggle is all the same regardless of geography.
-And as for us?
-When the time comes that the laser pointer is trained on you, we will do everything in our power to show up and stand beside you.
+Over the course of this occupation, I’ve found myself reading infographics about everything from protest safety gear in Hong Kong to the use of technology in the Arab Spring.
+Now it’s our turn to share.
+Start getting organized, and when the time comes that the laser pointer is trained on you, we will do everything in our power to show up and stand beside you.

 Neighbors protect neighbors.
 I’ll see you around our block.